alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 The One Minute Version
 -------------------------------------------------------------------

-Puzzles are usually a collection of data that has hidden patterns and structure.
-Solving a puzzle is about exploring the data to find those structures.

 Puzzle solving can be divided into generating ideas for how a puzzle works, and executing well on those ideas.